sjodcre/ar-web/public/content/learn/tokenomics/ao-short.md

+---
+title: "Overview of the AO Token and Its Role in Decentralized Computing"
+description: "Discover the AO token's supply, distribution, and economic model within the AO Computer platform, designed for decentralized supercomputing on Arweave."
+---

 AO Computer is a **decentralized supercomputing platform** built on Arweave, featuring the **AO token** to facilitate computational tasks.

 ## 🔹 Token Supply & Distribution